 Events in Winchester's life - whether the stuff of legend or plain-spoken truth - are one aspect of Inheritance.
 These episodes are juxtaposed with contemporary events, moments ripped from headlines that play out on grand platforms of news and social media, which seem to be interpreted differently in the eye of each beholder.
 In this way, Inheritance seeks to explore America’s violent legacy and deeply complex relationship with guns.

 With music by composer Lei Liang and libretto by poet Matt Donovan, Inheritance is a seventy minute work in one act for four voices and chamber ensemble.
-In a production that features multimedia design by artist Ligia Bouton, Inheritance will be premiered in October, 2018 at the Experimental Theater of the Conrad Prebys Music Center at UC San Diego with soprano/producer Susan Narucki in the role of Sarah Winchester as well as a trio of critically acclaimed young singers: Mexican baritone Josué Cerón, and sopranos Hillary Jean Young and Kirsten Ashley Wiest.
+In a production that features multimedia design by artist Ligia Bouton.
+Producer Susan Narucki also creates the role of Sarah Winchester and is joined by a trio critically acclaimed young singers: Mexican baritone Josué Cerón, and sopranos Hillary Jean Young and Kirsten Ashley Wiest.

-Renowned conductor and percussionist Steven Schick will lead an ensemble of virtuoso musicians, including clarinetist Anthony Burr, bassist Mark Dresser, guitarist Pablo Gomez, harpsichordist Takae Onishi,and trumpeter Stephanie Richards.
+The production is directed by Cara Consilvio, a dynamic young stage director who is building a reputation for innovative productions of emotional depth and richness.
+The lighting designer is Mary Ellen Stebbins.
+Renowned conductor and percussionist Steven Schick will lead an ensemble of virtuoso musicians, including clarinetist Anthony Burr, bassist Mark Dresser, guitarist Pablo Gomez, harpsichordist Takae Onishi.